AppMonsta/slate/source/includes/app-ids-for-all-apps.md

 **X-Request-ID**  | The ID of the request to validate via Request Status API.

 <aside class="notice">
-Note This is a bulk API call.
+NOTE: This is a bulk API call.
 Bulk API calls return one record per line.
 </aside>